Providence station: Design and service

 The station was designed in the Washington, D.C. office of Skidmore, Owings and Merrill by Milo Meacham under the direction of Marilyn Jordan Taylor.
 It is a simple building in the brutalist style, with a large square clocktower.
-Although largely subterranean and lacking the grand scale that was possible in when Union Station was built in 1898, the station has been positively received by critics.
+Although largely subterranean and lacking the grand scale that was possible when Union Station was built in 1898, the station has been positively received by critics.
 The project received a citation in the 1983 Progressive Architecture Awards.
 Local architectural historian William McKenzie Woodward lauded the building for its aesthetics, calling its saucer dome "an obvious yet very gracious gesture toward the State House".
 In 2010, Architect praised the forethought of the designers in planning for the revitalization of Providence's downtown, saying that "[i]ts design accommodated the complex geometries of a circulation pattern oriented toward the Capitol and a structure aligned with the tracks, while its splayed plan opened out to what was then an imagined city, one that Providence eventually made happen."